scanhamman/MDR_Zipper/README.md

 For the -A and -s options default locations for the source files and the zipped files are found in appsettings.json and are not required in the parameters.
 These can be over-written, however, by paths given against the -z and -u parameters.<br/>
 For the -F option, paths **must** be supplied against both the -z and -u parameters.<br/><br/>

-The most common usage is simply to zip the MDR's source XML files prior to backup on an external machine: **..\MDR_Zipper.exe -Z -A**<br/>
+The most common usage is simply to zip the MDR's source JSON files prior to backup on an external machine: **..\MDR_Zipper.exe -Z -A**<br/>
 On an external machine, the files can be restored by **..\MDR_Zipper.exe -U -A**, or with designated sources, e.g.: **..\MDR_Zipper.exe -U -s "100120, 100121, 100122, 100123"**<br/>
-Zipping a designated foder would require a command such as: **..\MDR_Zipper.exe -Z -F -u "C:\JSON Files\OpenAire Export" -z "C:\exports\OpenAire"**<br/>
+Zipping a designated folder would require a command such as: **..\MDR_Zipper.exe -Z -F -u "C:\JSON Files\OpenAire Export" -z "C:\exports\OpenAire"**<br/>

-## Dependencies
+### Dependencies
 The program used the Nuget packages:
-* CommandLineParser - to carry out intiial processing of the CLI arguments
+* CommandLineParser - to carry out initial processing of the CLI arguments
-* Npgsql, Dapper and Dapper.contrib to handle dtabase connectivity
+* Npgsql, Dapper and Dapper.contrib to handle database connectivity
-* microsft.configuration.extensions.json to read the json settings file
+* Microsoft.Extensions.Configuration and .Configuration.Json, to read the json settings file.

-## Provenance
+### Provenance
 **Author:** Steve Canham<br/>
 **Organisation:** ECRIN (https://ecrin.org)<br/>
 **System:** Clinical Research Metadata Repository (MDR)<br/>